jloughry/CV/README.md

 #### Ligatures
 Ligatures look great on the printed page but they can be a barrier to copy & paste.  *Certification* comes out **Certi cation** in plain text and that doesn't match a naïve regex.
+The solution is to load the `cmap` package like this:

+    \usepackage[resetfonts]{cmap}

+The `resetfonts` option is required when used with CMR fonts which by default are a little too clever with ligatures.
+Remember, the goal here is to make things as easy as possible for keyword filters used by HR.
+CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones on copy to plain text.

 ### Machine-Readable Formatting
 It's a PDF file, but PDF is basically PostScript and we can do some things to make the resulting